termux/termux-app/README.md

 Latest version is `v0.118.0`.

-**NOTICE: It is highly recommended that you update to `v0.118.0` or higher for various bug fixes ASAP.
+**NOTICE: It is highly recommended that you update to `v0.118.0` or higher ASAP for various bug fixes, including a critical world-readable vulnerability reported at https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html.
 Also reminding [again](https://www.reddit.com/r/termux/comments/pkujfa/important_deprecation_notice_for_google_play) to users who have installed termux apps from google playstore that playstore builds are [deprecated](#google-play-store-deprecated) and no longer supported.
 It is recommended that you shift to F-Droid or Github releases.**

 Termux can be obtained through various sources listed below for **only** Android `>= 7`.
 Support was dropped for Android `5` and `6` on [2020-01-01](https://www.reddit.com/r/termux/comments/dnzdbs/end_of_android56_support_on_20200101/) at `v0.83`, old builds are available on [archive.org](https://archive.org/details/termux-repositories-legacy).